 The Center for Disease Control found that two thirds of the approximate 600,000 hysterectomies done in the United States every year are unnecessary.
 A large percent of our female patients have had multiple gynecologic tests that are expensive, invasive, and can potentially have complications and my ultimately lead to a hysterectomy – all due to hormone imbalance.

 Treating the Signs of Menopause and Perimenopause Symptoms

 There is no way to stop menopause, it’s a natural cycle of life.
 Every woman will go through menopause at some point in her life.
 However, the difference is how you treat it.
 Natural bioidentical hormone therapy will help you overcome the symptoms of menopause and perimenopause that occur with this stage in life.

 Itchy, Bitchy, Sweaty, Sleepy, Bloated, Forgetful, and All-Dried up – the seven dwarfs, one-by-one, begin to leave.
 There are many short-term benefits to natural bioidentical hormone therapy.
 The hot flashes, the night sweats, the irritability, and the loss of energy and strength begin to subside.
 Your libido is restored and you begin to feel more control over your emotions.

-Treatment using bioidentical hormones for women are most common using creams and pills.
-However, in some cases gels may be used due to patient preference.
+Treatment using bioidentical hormones for women are most common using topical creams and pellets.
+Oral forms are less utilized as they suffer from loss of effectiveness as they pass first through the liver for detoxification.
+This also places a detoxification load on the liver.
+However, in some cases oral troches may be used due to patient preference.